Ruling out light axions: the writing is on the wall

-Axions emitted by the decaying string-domain wall network must be accounted for in calculating the total relic abundance of axions.
-Together with the standard misalignment mechanism, this provides a prediction of the mass for axions to constitute the dark matter, thereby sharpening the relevant target space for experimental searches.
-Most investigations of the post-inflation PQ scenario, including the contributions from axion strings, indicate the range $m_a\sim \SI{e-5}{}-\SI{e-3}{eV}$ \cite{Buschmann:2021sdq,Gorghetto:2020qws}, hence this is where most experimental searches using microwave cavities are focussed \cite{Graham:2015ouw,Sikivie:2020zpn}.
 Lattice simulations of the axion field evolution taking into account the temperature dependence of the mass and the domain wall contribution for $\NDW=1$ models have recently been performed \cite{OHare:2021zrq}.
 However because of the large separation of scales between the thickness ($\sim m_{a}^{-1}$) and the separation ($\sim H^{-1}$) of the walls, such simulations of meta-stable DW networks are challenging.
 (Here $H \equiv \dot{R}/R$ is the Hubble expansion rate, where $R(t)$ is the scale-factor of the universe.)
-We show below that axion models with $\NDW>1$ are severely constrained without the need for such studies.
-Henceforth we assume for simplicity $\NDW=2$ which yields a frustrated DW network; however our conclusions hold also for $\NDW>2$ in particular the DFSZ axion which has $\NDW=6$.
+We show below that axion models with $\NDW>1$ are severely constrained without need for such studies.
+Henceforth we assume for simplicity $\NDW=2$ which yields a `frustrated' stable wall network; our conclusions hold also for $\NDW>2$ in particular the DFSZ axion which has $\NDW=6$.